Shanghai Ascend Medical

 One question overseas buyers often ask is: “Where are medical devices mainly made in China?”

 There is no perfect map, and the distribution is not absolute.
-However, from what we have seen in the field, medical equipment supplier China ecosystem often forms regional clusters shaped by history, supply chain availability, talent pools, and local industrial policies.
+However, from what we have seen in the field, the medical device ecosystem in China often forms regional clusters shaped by history, supply chain availability, talent pools, and local industrial policies.

 A simplified overview (for reference only):

-Medical Equipment Supplier China device manufacturing is improving, but it remains a segmented market.
+Medical device manufacturing in China is improving, but it remains a segmented market.
 The direction, however, is clear: stricter regulation, tougher competition, and more suppliers building export-ready systems.

 Our belief is simple: overseas buyers should be able to purchase with confidence — through better product understanding, transparent risk control, and reliable support.
-This is the long-term value we aim to deliver at ASCEND MEDTECH CHINA.
+That is the long-term value we aim to deliver at Ascend Medtech China.